BlueTriangleG/styleAI/README.md

 2. Receive personalized style analysis based on facial and body features
 3. Get color palette recommendations that complement their natural attributes
 4. View curated outfit and style suggestions tailored to their unique characteristics
+5. See visual previews of themselves wearing recommended styles
-5. Download and save their style profile for future reference
+6. Download and save their style profile for future reference

 ## Key Features

 ### User-Focused Features
-- **AI-Powered Style Analysis**: Analyzes facial features, body type, and personal characteristics to create custom style recommendations
+- **AI-Powered Physical Attribute Analysis**: Analyzes facial features, body type, and personal characteristics to identify strengths and potential areas for enhancement
 - **Personalized Color Palette**: Identifies the most flattering colors based on user's skin tone, hair color, and other attributes
 - **Style Categorization**: Classifies users into style categories (Classic, Professional, Elegant, etc.) to tailor recommendations
 - **Outfit Recommendations**: Suggests specific clothing combinations and styles based on AI analysis
-- **Visual Style Guide**: Provides visual examples of recommended clothing styles and outfits
+- **Virtual Try-On Previews**: Generates images showing users wearing recommended outfits to visualize the final look
+- **Style Discovery**: Helps users explore styles they might not have considered but which complement their features

+### Future Development Features
+- **Real-Time Fashion Updates**: System will continuously collect the latest fashion trends and match them with user profiles
+- **Style Exploration**: Advanced categorization of fashion datasets to recommend new styles suitable for users' body types and appearances
+- **Extended Style Recommendations**: Enhanced AI models to suggest more varied and seasonally appropriate outfits

 ### Technical Features
 - **Advanced Image Processing**: Resizes, compresses, and optimizes images for analysis